 As precincts report throughout the night, The Berkeley Observer is tracking how Berkeley County voted in real time.

-The latest results from the South Carolina Election Commission will be listed below after the polls close.
+The latest results from the South Carolina Election Commission are posted below.

 South Carolina Governor – Republican